acord-robotics/stellarios/manacaster-starsailors.md

 # Manacaster & Star Sailors
-Stars off with Asteroid Dodgers
+Starts off with Asteroid Dodgers as the demo level - to get you used to controls.
+You're flying a "Star-Hopper x_model_name" as Opus + your character